James Harden, Rockets Roll to 135-105 Rout of Young Warriors

-James Harden had 29 points and 10 assists, leading the Houston Rockets past the cold-shooting Golden State Warriors 135-105 on Thursday night in the teams' first game back from the All-Star break.
+Russell Westbrook vowed to better control his emotions down the stretch of the regular season.
+They sometimes get the better of him and he realizes he's under the watchful eye of referees because of his reputation, but he won't ever back down.

-Russell Westbrook had 21 points and 10 assists before being ejected, while P.J.
-Tucker scored 15 points.
-He made all five of his 3-pointers as the Rockets knocked down 25 total — a franchise record allowed by the Warriors against any opponent.
-Houston set an NBA record with 27 3s in a win against the Suns last April.
+James Harden had 29 points and 10 assists, Westbrook added 21 points and 10 assists before being ejected, and the Houston Rockets beat the cold-shooting Golden State Warriors 135-105 on Thursday night in the teams' first game back from the All-Star break.

-Robert Covington added 20 points and all five Houston starters scored in double figures as the Rockets ran away with this one early after losing 116-104 at Chase Center on Christmas Day.
+Things got testy with 6:04 to play when Westbrook tussled with several Warriors, including bumping Damion Lee but “it wasn't on purpose.”
+After a replay review, Westbrook received his second technical of the night and was ejected.

 Sports